 Of the total amounts, Principal Life's consolidated portfolio represented \$7,029.6 million in available-for-sale fixed maturities with gross unrealized losses of \$173.9 million.
 Of the available-for-sale fixed maturities within Principal Life's consolidated portfolio in a gross unrealized loss position, 89% were investment grade (rated AAA through BBB-) with an average price of 98 (carrying value/amortized cost) as of December 31, 2020.
-Gross unrealized losses in our fixed maturities portfolio increased during the year ended December 31, 2020, primarily due to widening of spreads, partially offset by a decrease in interest rates.
+Gross unrealized losses in our fixed maturities portfolio increased during the year ended December 31, 2020, primarily due to widening of credit spreads, partially offset by a decrease in interest rates.

-For those securities that had been in a continuous unrealized loss position for less than twelve months, Principal Life's consolidated portfolio held 619 securities with a carrying value of 5,638.3 million and unrealized losses of 122.4 million reflecting an average price of 98 as of December 31, 2020.
-Of this portfolio, 89% was investment grade (rated AAA through BBB-) as of December 31, 2020, with associated unrealized losses of 98.4 million.
+For those securities that had been in a continuous unrealized loss position for less than twelve months, Principal Life's consolidated portfolio held 619 securities with a carrying value of \$5,638.3 million and unrealized losses of \$122.4 million reflecting an average price of 98 as of December 31, 2020.
+Of this portfolio, 89% was investment grade (rated AAA through BBB-) as of December 31, 2020, with associated unrealized losses of \$98.4 million.
 The unrealized losses on these securities can primarily be attributed to changes in market interest rates and changes in credit spreads since the securities were acquired.

 For those securities that had been in a continuous unrealized loss position greater than or equal to twelve months, Principal Life's consolidated portfolio held 198 securities with a carrying value of \$1,391.3 million and unrealized losses of \$51.5 million as of December 31, 2020.
-The average credit rating of this portfolio was AA - with an average price of 96 as of December 31, 2020.
+The average credit rating of this portfolio was AA- with an average price of 96 as of December 31, 2020.
 Of the \$51.5 million in unrealized losses, the corporate sector accounts for \$24.9 million in unrealized losses with an average price of 92 and an average credit rating of BB+.
-The remaining unrealized losses also include \$12.9 million within the collateralized debt obligation sector accounts with an average price of 99 and an average credit rating of AA+.
+Furthermore, unrealized losses include \$12.9 million within the collateralized debt obligation sector with an average price of 99 and an average credit rating of AA+ and \$11.9 million within commercial mortgage-backed security sector with an average of price of 92 and an average credit rating of AA+.
 The unrealized losses on these securities can primarily be attributed to changes in market interest rates and changes in credit spreads since the securities were acquired.